sw-dev-lisa-s-nh/SpringBoot-Final-Project/README.md

 # SpringBoot-Final-Project

 NOTE:  Current Promineo Tech Back-End students -- This final project was written before the jeep-sales project was created.
        This follows a different design for a REST API.
        Notice the following:

       (1) Lack of interface files for all layers

       (2) No Swagger Interface

-      (3) This project was tested by using Postman (A downloadable app). -- ask me if you are interested in learning this!
+      (3) This project was tested by using Postman (A downloadable app) Ask me for a demonstration if you are interested in learning about Postman!

       (4) No lombok dependancy.